ymani2435/Getting-and-Cleaning-Data/Project-Data/CodeBook.md

 * Activity : Activity label: Walking, Walking Upstairs, Walking Downstairs, Sitting, Standing, Laying
 * Mean of all other variables are measurement collected from the accelerometer and gyroscope 3-axial raw signal (numeric value)

-The data set is written to the file 'tidydata.txt'.
+The data set is written to the file 'data_set_with_the_averages.txt' and stored in tidaydata folder.
 The tidy data set a set of variables for each activity and each subject.
 10299 instances are split into 180 groups (30 subjects and 6 activities) and 66 mean and standard deviation features are averaged for each group.
 The resulting data table has 180 rows and 69 columns – 33 Mean variables + 33 Standard deviation variables + 1 Subject( 1 of of the 30 test subjects) + ActivityName + ActivityNum .
 The tidy data set’s first row is the header containing the names for each column.